Malcolm X Shot to Death at Rally Here

 Three Other Negroes Wounded – One is Held in Killing

-This is how The New York Times reported the assassination of Malcolm X, which happened 50 years ago today.
-One of the most influential figures of the civil rights movement, Malcolm X was shot dead as he took the stage to address a packed audience at the Audubon Ballroom in Harlem on 21 February 1965.
+This is how The New York Times reported the assassination of Malcolm X. One of the most influential figures of the civil rights movement, Malcolm X was shot dead as he took the stage to address a packed audience at the Audubon Ballroom in Harlem on 21 February 1965.

 Born Malcolm Little in 1925 in Nebraska, Malcolm X was inculcated with black nationalist ideals from an early age.
 His father was a Baptist preacher who advocated the ideals set out by Marcus Garvey.